d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 ## Summary

 With softmax regression, we can train models for multi-category classification.
 The training loop is very similar to that in linear regression: retrieve and read data, define models and loss functions, then train models using optimization algorithms.
-As you'll soon find out, most common deep learning models have similar training procedures.
+As you will soon find out, most common deep learning models have similar training procedures.

 ## Exercises